fm-sys/snapdrop-android/README.md

 - Apple Airdrop (Mac and IOS only, plus an unofficial [open source implementation](https://github.com/seemoo-lab/opendrop) for Linux)
 - Google Nearby Share (Android, Chrome OS and [Windows](https://www.android.com/better-together/nearby-share-app/), plus an unofficial [macOS client](https://github.com/grishka/NearDrop))
 - Windows Nearby Sharing (Windows only, there is a [FLOSS implementation](https://github.com/ShortDevelopment/Nearby-Sharing-Windows) for android)
+- Link to Windows (Your Android phone will be mounted as storage directly in your Windows file explorer, [read more](https://blogs.windows.com/windows-insider/2024/07/25/ability-to-access-your-android-phone-in-file-explorer-begins-rolling-out-to-windows-insiders/))